Frequently Asked Questions

 • Is there a minimum contract?

-Contracts are unique to each customer and can vary from 1-6 years.
+Contracts are typically 1 to 5 years.
 In some cases, we can also offer a brief trial period to help customers feel comfortable with the RaaS model.

 • What if the machine has a problem?